Overview

 Activity 1 – Design Thinking and Alternative Human-Centred Design Frameworks

 In LRNT 524, you were introduced to human-centred design in the form of Design Thinking.
 In this course you will build on prior knowledge.
-You will review and apply the Design Thinking process to produce a digital learning resource that helps solve a problem of practice that you will identify.
+You will review and apply the Design Thinking process to produce a digital learning resource that helps solve a learning need that you will identify.
 Each of the activities in this unit will lead you toward completion of Assignment 1, so reviewing the assignment details and the unit activities below will help you to consider how to frame your design challenge and complete this course successfully.

 There are many variants of the Design Thinking process in use today.
 For purposes of this course you will begin by focusing on the five-stage model (Empathize, Define, Ideate, Prototype, and Test) proposed by the Hasso-Plattner Institute of Design at Stanford (d.school).
 To begin a review of the Design Thinking model, watch the videos (or copy and read the transcripts from YouTube) for the videos below created by Patty Hastings (2018) that summarize the five design phases:

-Humanized Learning – An Alternative Lens for Instructional Design
+Human-Centred Learning – An Alternative Lens for Instructional Design

 Activity 1 – Take Action

-Share your exploration about Design Thinking and alternative humanized design practices with your Peers in the Unit 1 Activities Discussion Forum in the Moodle Course shell and ask for specific types of feedback on your initial idea for a digital resource that will help you to create an effective learning experience.
+Share your exploration about Design Thinking and human-centred design practices with your Peers in the Unit 1 Activities Discussion Forum in the Moodle Course shell and ask for specific types of feedback on your initial idea for a digital resource that will help you to create an effective learning experience.

 Additional Unit Topics and Activities